VisualFP/docs/SA/design_concept/content/design/flo_inspired_design.typ

     caption: "Example of functions used as parameters for other functions" )<flo_inspired_mapAddFive>

-Another important concept is recursion.
-In Haskell, recursive functions are often defined with pattern matching.
+Pattern-matching is a very useful feature of Haskell.
-To support that, there is a pre-defined match block that has match cases for typical scenarios (e.g. empty list and head-tail pattern).
+To support that in VisualFP, there is a pre-defined match block that has match cases for typical scenarios (e.g. empty list and head-tail pattern).
 The match block has connector-slots for each match-case to which the user can connect the definition of the case behavior.

+Another important concept in any language is recursion.
 To create the recursive behaviour, the user can simply drag the function they are defining from the sidebar onto the function editor canvas and use it as any other function.

-@flo_inspired_product, which is a visual representation of the product code scenario defined in @design_eval_code_scenarios, shows how a recursive function definition could look like.
+@flo_inspired_product, which is a visual representation of the product code scenario defined in @design_eval_code_scenarios, shows how a recursive function definition using pattern-matching could look like.

 #figure(
     image("../../static/flo-inspired-product.png"),